The Mausoleum at Halicarnassus: A Glimpse into One of the 7 Wonders

 A replica in the museum shows how the Mausoleum was before it was destroyed by earthquakes in 1404.
 The top had 36 columns and larger than life statues of lions and a carriage with four horses carrying the images of, supposedly, Maussollus and his w…

-A replica in the museum shows how the Mausoleum was before it was destroyed by earthquakes in 1404.
-The top had 36 columns and larger than life statues of lions and a carriage with four horses carrying the images of, supposedly, Maussollus and his wife.
+A replica in the museum offers a glimpse into how the Mausoleum looked before it was destroyed by earthquakes in 1404.
+The magnificent structure featured 36 towering columns, adorned with larger-than-life statues of lions, and topped with a grand chariot pulled by four horses, said to carry the images of Maussollus and his wife.

-This wonder was built in the 353 b.C. and wasn’t called a mausoleum back then because mausoleums didn't exist.
-This building is the definition of what a mausoleum is.
-Why is that? - you may ask.
+The Mausoleum at Halicarnassus, built in 353 BCE, wasn’t originally called a mausoleum—because the term didn’t exist yet.
+This structure is the very definition of what a mausoleum is.
+But why, you may ask?

 They’ve put these roofs to cover some of the stones.
 I guess it’s so we don’t completely dehydrate in the sun while we’re there.